teal-finance/rainbow/README.md

     node --version

 On Debian/Ubuntu, the command `sudo apt install golang` may install an older version.
+List all available versions with:

-Check it with `apt list --all-versions golang golang-1.*`.
+    apt list --all-versions golang golang-1.*

 To install a more recent Go version, you may try:

-    sudo apt purge   golang
+    sudo apt purge   golang*
-    sudo apt install golang-1.18
+    sudo apt install golang-1.22

-The [Dockerfile](#🐋-container) can be used equally with Docker or Podman.
+However, you may not need to install Go and Node if you build/run Rainbow using the [Dockerfile](#🐋-container).

 ### 📥 Clone the Rainbow Git repo